Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the max amount of information (counted in megabytes per second) that can be transferred over the external memory interface in one second.
-It is worked out by multiplying the interface width by its memory clock speed.
-In the case of DDR RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
-This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be transported across the external memory interface within a second.
+It is worked out by multiplying the card's interface width by its memory clock speed.
+If it uses DDR type RAM, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
+This is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels applied in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to the local memory per second - measured in millions of pixels per second.
-The number is worked out by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
+Pixel rate is calculated by multiplying the amount of Render Output Units by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices